J1G54W-999/J1G54W-999.github.io/README.md

 ---

 ## 🚀 Skills:
-I am currently working on Python scripting for automation, SIEM tools like Splunk and KQL, as well as Regex, HTTP and CSS.
+I am currently working on Python scripting for automation, SIEM tools like Splunk and KQL, as well as Regex, HTML and CSS.
 Each skill has a purpose, and I want to be well-versed across many skills so that I am ready for whatever the cybersecurity field throws at me.
 - Splunk (Enterprise) - Threat Hunting (BOTS)
 - Autopsy - Forensics
 - Wireshark